 A positive online presence for healthcare professionals is a must, which makes it critical to manage Vitals reviews.

 Vitals.com features over 1 million doctors in its database along with 165,000 facilities.
 Consumers use Vitals to find information on a potential healthcare provider, and they rely on feedback from other users.
-In fact, 60 percent of consumers will choose a provider due to a strong online presence.
+A Software Advice survey showed that 72 percent of patients use online reviews as the step to finding a new doctor.

 Vitals says it currently features over 9 million ratings and reviews, which makes it a definitive source for the healthcare community.
 Here’s how you can join Vitals and manage reviews.